labluapucrio/gsoc/README.md

 ### Terminal UI library for Lua

-Lua has several core libraries that work across platforms; luasocket (networking), luafilesystem (file system), and luasystem (time, random, terminal).
-The latter library, luasystem, provides the primitives to handle terminal operations, albeit they are fundamentally different on Posix and Windows based systems.
+Lua has several core libraries that work across platforms; luasocket (networking), luafilesystem (file system), and [luasystem](https://github.com/lunarmodules/luasystem) (time, random, terminal).
+The latter library, [luasystem](https://github.com/lunarmodules/luasystem), provides the primitives to handle terminal operations, albeit they are fundamentally different on Posix and Windows based systems.

-The purpose of this project is to create a new library that builds on luasystems terminal primitives to build basic UI elements for user interaction in a cross-platform way.
-This should not be anything like curses, but the simple user interactions like;
+The purpose of this project is to create a new library that builds on [luasystems terminal primitives](https://lunarmodules.github.io/luasystem/topics/03-terminal.md.html) to build basic UI elements for user interaction in a cross-platform way.
+This should not be anything like curses, but the simpler user interactions like;

-- headers and footers
 - progress indicators/bars
 - prompts; yes/no, ok/cancel
 - reading line inputs; reading a filename or other strings
 - hidden inputs; for secrets
+- headers and footers (basics for full-screen apps)
 - etc.

+### Things to consider

+The library should be general purpose, adhering the the Lua principle of 'mechanisms over policies'.
+This means for example that it should be possible to use it sync as well as async (coroutines), and it shouldn't force control over the main application loop, etc. A developer using the library should be able to make his/her own choice.

+Besides that terminals are challenging to work with.
+There are many control codes to control the terminal, however querying the terminal is very limited.
+There is no way to request current color status or cursor visibility for example.

 #### Expected results

+*   API that makes it easy to work around terminal limitations
+*   API design with consistency across platforms
 *   a new library build on top of LuaSystem
-*   Windows and Posix
+*   works on Windows and Posix
-*   API design with consistency across platforms
 *   Documentation and examples
+*   *[stretch goal]* More full screen app support (panels, drawing/re-drawing)

 #### Prerequisites